-Lesley is the daughter of architect James W. Strutt and writer/philosopher mother Audrey E. Lett.
-She grew up in the Gatineau hills surrounded by nature and steeped in conversations that were rich in metaphor.
-Lesley completed a PhD in linguistics at McGill University and had a career as a research administrator in the federal funding agencies and at the University of Ottawa, while teaching part-time.
+I'm the daughter of architect James W. Strutt and writer/philosopher Audrey E. Lett.
+I grew up in the Gatineau hills surrounded by nature and steeped in conversations that were inspiring.
+From an early age I wanted to know how people communicate with each other - how does language work.
+I completed a PhD in linguistics at McGill University and pursued a career as a research administrator in the federal funding agencies and at the University of Ottawa, while teaching part-time.

-Lesley is a published poet, novelist, essayist, and blogger.
-Her passion for poetry began as a young child when her mother read her poetry as often as bedtime stories.
-Her love of storytelling flourished because she grew up in a world filled with imagination and possibility.
+I'm a published poet, novelist, essayist, and blogger.
+My passion for poetry began as a young child when my mum read us kids poetry as often as bedtime stories.
+My love of storytelling flourished because I grew up in a world filled with imagination and possibility.
+My mum would say, you can find every part of life in literature - it's where we examine our humanity.

 Becoming a writer is not child’s play.
 It takes rigour, and practice, and a sturdy heart.
 You must be prepared to experience rejection and defeat over and over.
 But if you want to become a writer, and to be published (in other words, read by a considerable audience) you must be strong enough to get up and carry on as if nothing else matters.